 Safe Sleep Practices

-In an effort to keep infants safe while sleeping, the National Institutes of Health launched Safe to Sleep®, a public education campaign to reduce the risk of sudden infant death syndrome (SIDS) and other sleep-related causes of death.
-Rady Children’s Hospital-San Diego has also established a policy on safe sleep practices, based on the best practice guidelines from the American Academy of Pediatrics, the National Institutes of Health and the Consumer Product Safety Commission.
+The National Institutes of Health launched Safe to Sleep, a public education campaign to reduce the risk of sudden infant death syndrome (SIDS) and other sleep-related causes of death.
+Rady Children’s Hospital has also established a policy on safe sleep practices based on best-practice guidelines from the American Academy of Pediatrics, the National Institutes of Health and the Consumer Product Safety Commission.

-Each year, there are about 3,500 reported cases of SIDS, and an additional 2,000 deaths are connected to unsafe sleeping practices.
-Since the start of the Safe to Sleep campaign, SIDS rates in the United States have decreased by almost 50 percent, both overall and within various racial/ethnic groups.
-However, SIDS remains the leading cause of death for U.S. infants 1 month to 1 year of age.
-Deaths related to suffocation due incorrect bed or sleeping practices have risen as well.
+Each year, nearly 3,500 cases of SIDS are reported in the United States while an additional 2,000 deaths are connected to other unsafe sleep practices.
+Since the start of the Safe Sleep Campaign, SIDS rates in the U.S. have decreased by almost 50 percent, both overall and within various racial/ethnic groups.

 - Safe Sleep for Your Baby (General Audience)